radioactivedecay/radioactivedecay/docs/source/overview.rst

 It contains functions to define inventories of radionuclides, perform decay calculations, and output decay data for radionuclides and decay chains.

-The orignal goal was to create a simple and light weight Python package for radioactive decay calculations, with full support for branching decays and multi-step decay chains, including those which pass through metastable states.
+The original goal was to create a simple and light weight Python package for radioactive decay calculations, with full support for branching decays and multi-step decay chains, including those which pass through metastable states.
 ``radioactivedecay`` uses the decay data from ICRP Publication 107